 Failing to keep the cross-functional teams that interact with the cloud vendor aligned on goals results in inconsistent messaging being communicated to the cloud vendor.
-If someone from the procurement department suggests they may need to consider alternative cloud solutions if the negotiations don’t go well just a day after the CEO or line-of-business executive set up a meeting with an executive from the cloud vendor to discuss how their solution could help the organization meet its long-term goals, the procurement department not only loses credibility but the organization loses leverage while the cloud vendor gains leverage.
+For example, someone from the procurement department suggests they may need to consider alternative cloud solutions if the negotiations don’t go well.
+Unfortunately, this occurs just a day after the CEO or line-of-business executive set up a meeting with a cloud vendor executive to discuss how their solution could help the organization meet its long-term goals.
+The procurement department not only loses credibility but the organization loses leverage while the cloud vendor gains that leverage.
 Everyone who has contact with the cloud vendor must be on the same page to effectively negotiate.

 While many of these common negotiation tactics can be effective in certain situations, cloud renewal negotiations require a unique and well-crafted approach.
 Unfortunately, too many organizations are learning the hard way that negotiation and/or procurement best practices don’t often transfer over to cloud renewal negotiations or don’t lead to the optimal results organizations seek.
 Having the proper balance between utilizing these tactics and applying them properly in the context of your cloud renewal with cloud vendor-specific benchmarks is the key to a successful cloud renewal negotiation.

 - The Playbook All Cloud Vendors Work From

 - There’s an Elephant in the Room with Your Cloud Service Provider

 - The High Cost of Anxiety in Negotiations